 6.Closure of pubs and restaurants

-With effect from Saturday 6:00 am, the government decided to close shops in Czech republic with the exception of grocery stores, pharmacies, drugstores, petrol stations hobbymarkets, cycling shops and shops with building suplies.
-The measure should last until Tuesday, 24th March .
+The government decided to close shops in Czech republic with the exception of grocery stores, pharmacies, drugstores, petrol stations hobbymarkets, cycling shops and shops with building suplies.
+The measure should last until Thursday, 30th April .

 7.Closure of gyms, swimming pools and sport areas

 Gyms, swimming pools and sport areas and events over 30 people are prohibited from Friday 13th March until Thursday, 30th April.
 E.g. tennis courts are open.

 Border controls were applied from the Saturday 14th March and will run until Wednesday, 18th March 23:59.